shawnlawson/XAI-Visual-Guts/README.md

 ## First update

-This was a proof of concept of data capture, training, and loading the NN into Touch Designer.
+This was a proof of concept with some data capture, NN training, and loading the NN into Touch Designer.
+Then, it shows how to select and use synthesis layers in real-time.

 [![Demo of real-time Stylegan 3](./Images/XAI_First_Update.png)](https://vimeo.com/728939660 "Demo of real-time Stylegan 3")

 ## Second update

-This was demonstrating how to load up multiple NNs and linearly interpolate (LERP) or blend specific layers between two different NNs.
-Leading to entirely swapping out the layer of one NN with the equivalent layer of second NN.
+This demonstes how to load up multiple NNs and linearly interpolate (LERP) or blend specific tensor layer(s) between two different NNs.
+This lead to entirely swapping out the layer of one NN with the equivalent layer of second NN.
+This video starts with a couple seconds of one NN, then a couple seconds of the second NN.
+The remainder of the video is showing various treatments when LERPing tensor layers.

 [![Swapping tensor layers in real-time between two NNs](./Images/ML_LayerSwap.png)](https://vimeo.com/728940929 "Swapping tensor layers in real-time between two NNs")